jokade/angulate2-examples/README.md

 # angulate2-examples
 Examples for [angulate2](https://github.com/jokade/angulate2) (a Scala.js binding library for [Angular 2](http://angular.io)).

+**WARNING**: since the angulate2 is still WIP (early alpha) some of these examples might fail on build or not work correctly!
+Furthermore, the some paerts of this README might be out of date!

 Getting Started
 ---------------
 Clone this repository, start `sbt` in the root directory, and then run one of the following examples.